-I studied Human Biology at Loughborough University and undertook my PhD at the University of Birmingham.
+I studied Human Biology at Loughborough University and undertook my PhD in epidemiology at the University of Birmingham.

-I joined the University of Leeds in 2005 as a Research Fellow and have been a Senior Research Fellow since 2014.
-I work in the Cancer Epidemiology Group and my research focuses on the analysis of large, population-level, routinely collected datasets, such as cancer registration, hospital admissions and radiotherapy data.
+I joined the University of Leeds in 2005 and have worked on a wide range of studies looking at the treatment and outcomes of patients with breast, colorectal, prostate and bladder cancer.
+I lead the Cancer Epidemiology Group which focuses on the analysis of large, population-level, routinely collected datasets, such as cancer registration, hospital admissions and radiotherapy data.
 When linked together these datasets offer huge potential to study the care and outcomes of cancer patients.